roeycn/rick-and-morty-site/README.app.md

 };
 ```

-Finally rename the story to `utility/SearchResult` and load Storybook, our component will look like a real Google search result (or close enough for our purposes):
+Finally rename the story to `utility/SearchResult` and load Storybook, our component will look like a real Index search result (or close enough for our purposes):

 ![Storybook Search Result](https://res.cloudinary.com/dqse2txyi/image/upload/v1649533888/blogs/nextjs-app-tailwind/storybook-search-result_t9dtyh.png)